airmed-dev/meals/README.md

 # 🥣 Meals
-Meals is a meal tracker and analyzer for type 1 diabetics.
+Meals is a meal tracker and analyzer for people with type 1 diabetes.

 ## ⭐ Features
 - Manage meal data